KristenWindoloski/ToCS/README.md

       ToCS()
       ```

-Any of the three mathods above (if available) should result in the ToCS
+Any of the three methods above (if available) should result in the ToCS
 interface appearing.
 If the user successfully opens the app, their
 screen should look like the image below.